Bridge block victory: Boris Johnson steps in to prevent dozens of Victorian bridges from being filled | ExBulletin

 ‘The Historical Railways Estate Group, which campaigns to save the structures, believes as many as 480 could be demolished or filled by 2030.

-The 159 year old Great Musgrave Bridge in Cumbria, which was filled with stone by Highways England
+The organization added that expert engineers are working to assess, repair, strengthen and refurbish more than 3,000 structures.

-Spokesman Graeme Bickerdike called the infills an outrageous wrecking ball that would destroy any chance of turning them into greenways for walkers and cyclists.
+Spokesman Graeme Bickerdike called the infills a “scandalous wrecking ball” that would destroy any chance of turning them into “greenways” for walkers and cyclists.

-Highways England said it has continued with work in Cumbria as the prospect of restoring a railway line is unlikely in the near future.
+Highways England said it had continued work in Cumbria as the prospect of a restoration of a railway line is “unlikely in the near future”.

 Sources